Md33g/MD-Memory-Cleaner/README.md

 ## 🖥️ What is MD Mem Clean?

-MD Mem Clean is a **free, open-source Windows memory optimizer** that goes deeper than Task Manager ever could.
+MD Mem Clean is a **free, Windows memory optimizer** that goes deeper than Task Manager ever could.
 Instead of just killing processes, it communicates directly with the **Windows NT kernel** to purge standby memory lists, flush modified pages, trim process working sets, and clear the system file cache — recovering gigabytes of RAM that Windows silently holds onto.

-It was built as a **better alternative to MemReduct** — with more cleaning modes, a live graph, smarter auto-clean, and a fully custom dark UI.
+It was built with more cleaning modes, a live graph, smarter auto-clean, and a fully custom dark UI.

 <br/>